MyPureCloud/terraform-provider-genesyscloud/docs/resources/task_management_worktype_status.md

 ### Optional

+- `default` (Boolean) This status is the default status for Workitems created from this Worktype.
+Only one status can be set as the default status at a time.
 - `default_destination_status_id` (String) Default destination status to which this Status will transition to if auto status transition enabled.
 - `description` (String) The description of the Status.
 - `destination_status_ids` (List of String) A list of destination Statuses where a Workitem with this Status can transition to.
 If the list is empty Workitems with this Status can transition to all other Statuses defined on the Worktype.
 A Status can have a maximum of 24 destinations.